No win, no fee

 Here are two case studies to give you an indication of back injury payouts available in Australia:

-Case study 1: Builder injured at work.
+Case study 1: Builder injured at work (NSW).

-Peter* was carrying a large steel beam with a colleague who unintentionally let go – forcing all the weight to shift onto Peter and causing a serious back injury that required fusion surgery.
+The Situation: Peter* was carrying a large steel beam with a colleague who unintentionally let go – forcing all the weight to shift onto Peter and causing a serious back injury that required fusion surgery.

-We also built the evidence to show Peter met the threshold to bring a common law damages claim against his employer.
-In NSW, this type of claim is known as a Work Injury Damages claim and meant we could claim an additional lump sum payout for his past and future economic loss, which meant Peter’s total back injury payout was well into the hundreds of thousands of dollars
+We also built the evidence to show that Peter met the threshold to bring a common law damages claim against his employer.
+In NSW, this type of claim is known as a Work Injury Damages claim and meant we could claim an additional lump sum payout for his past and future economic loss.

-Because his claim didn’t come under the workers compensation system but was a public liability claim, we were able to claim a lump sum that covered not just his economic loss (like George’s workers compensation claim) but also included amounts for his treatment needs, domestic assistance and a substantial payment for pain and suffering.
-Once again, his total back injury compensation payout was well into the hundreds of thousands of dollars.
+The Outcome: Carlos was entitled to make a public liability claim, and we were able to claim a lump sum that covered not just his economic loss, but also amounts for his treatment needs, domestic assistance and a substantial payment for pain and suffering.

 *Names have been changed to protect our clients’ identities.